Myrmex/macronizer-api/README.md

 - `MacronizerTimeout`: the timeout for the wrapped macronizer service, in minutes.
 Default is 3.
 - `RateLimit`:
   - `IsDisabled`: true to disable rate limiting.
   - `PermitLimit`: the maximum number of requests per time window.
+Default is 10.
   - `QueueLimit`: the queue limit.
+Default is 0.
   - `Window`: the time window, usually with format `HH:MM:SS`.
 Any `TimeSpan`-parsable string can be used.
+Default is 1 minute, which together with `PermitLimit`=10 means max 10 requests per minute.